Phi Alpha Pi

 Phi Alpha Pi (ΦΑΠ) is a local fraternity at the University of Olivet in Olivet, Michigan.
 It was established as a literary society in 1847 and became a traditional social fraternity in 1861.
-It is the oldest social and literary fraternity at Olivet College.
+It is the oldest social and literary fraternity at Olivet College and the oldest in the State of Michigan.

 History

 The fraternity originated as Olivet Lyceum literary society at Olivet College (now the University of Olivet) in 1847.
 Its name changed to Philalethian in 1850.
 The group was reorganized and became Phi Alpha Pi Society on March 20, 1861.
 Its founders were E. E. Benedict, G. W. Barney, S. F. Drury, George W. Keyes, N. J. Morrison, J. J. Scovel, S. F. White.
 Morrison served as its first president.
 Other original officers included Barney as vice president, Scovel as treasurer, Keyes as recording secretary, Drury as corresponding secretary, White as critic, and Benedict as librarian.
 Meetings were held in the Chapel Recitation room on campus.

 The society hosted weekly literary sessions that were open to the public.
 It held an annual exercise on December 3, 1873, that featured music, oratory, readings, and debate.
 Phi Alpha Pi's members participated in Inter-Collegiate Society Oratorial Association's competitions in 1875.
 It won Michigan's first inter-fraternity oratoritorical contest in 1877.
 The society also competed with the Aldephic and the Soronian Societies from Olivet College.

 In 1887, the literary society changed its constitution to become a "secret fraternity".
 However, it continued to host weekly literary sessions that were open to the public.
 In September 1892, it changed its name from Phi Alpha Pi Society to Phi Alpha Pi Fraternity.
 By May 1896, the Phi Alpha Pi annual reception was one of the top of the Olivet College social life.

 In December 1912, Phi Alpha Pi held its 51st annual public debates, with 24 students participating in the preliminary debates.
 Students from Olivet competed with debaters from Alma College, Ferris Institute, Hillsdale College, and Hope College.